jkbngb/FormCalc/README.md

 # Project

 The API is implemented as a REST-based server in Java using Spring Boot.
-The service should be able to return the desired information using REST.
+The service is able to return the desired information using REST.

 # Documentation